¡Que viva México! (2023 film): Synopsis

-Pancho Reyes, a middle class family man who strives to support his wife Mari and their two children, receives a call from his father that his grandfather died and that he needs to be present at the reading of the will.
-Pancho does not want to know anything about his poor family, whom he abandoned in search of a better future, but his wife encourages him to go to find out if he left them an inheritance, without knowing that this will drastically change their lives.
+One morning, he has a nightmare about his long-estranged relatives taking his family hostage and shooting him over his refusal to share his wealth.
+That same day, he receives many calls from his father, Rosendo, that his grandfather died and that he needs to be present at the reading of the will and testament.
+Pancho does not want to know anything about his poor family, whom he abandoned in search of a better future, but his wife encourages him to go to find out if he left them an inheritance.